USAJOBS/help-center/faq/search/part-time.md

 tags: [search, students, part-time, work schedule]
 ---

-You can search for part-time work using the [appointment type](../../../how-to/search/filters/appointment-type/) search filter which can be found under **More filters**.
+You can search for part-time work using the search filters that appear on the right side of the search results page.
+On the search results page:

+1. Click on **More Filters**.
+2. Go to **Work schedule**.
+3. Select **Part-time**.

+Your search results will update to include only part-time jobs.

 ## Additional resources